kolinko/myDasm/readme.md

 I then started thinking that there must be a better way to at least find the entry points.

+The Result : myDasm
+---

-myDasm is designed
+myDasm is designed to
-This is intended to help people

 * analyse gas costs
 * examine EVM code
-* look at unverified contracts listing entry points
+* look at unverified contracts
+* list entry points
+* extract the ascii from PUSH32 command arguments

 Usage (so far), assuming that you build it